SimulRAG: Simulator-based RAG for Grounding LLMs in Long-form Scientific QA: Methodology

 The overall SimulRAG framework is illustrated in Figure~\ref{fig:simulrag_framework} left.
 Our main contributions in this framework are the design of simulator retrieval interface $I$ and the claim-level generator $G$.
 For the simulator retrieval interface $I$, we design a generalized approach to transform between textual and numerical modalities.
 For the claim-level generator $G$, we utilize uncertainty estimation scores and simulator boundary assessment (UE+SBA) to efficiently verify and update claims.
 The details of $I$ and $G$ are described in the following sections.
 The complete algorithm is presented in Algorithm~\ref{alg:simulrag_framework}.

-\subsection{Simulator Retrieval Interface}
+\subsection{Simulator retrieval interface}

 Our simulator retrieval interface transforms between textual and numerical modalities.
 Figure~\ref{fig:simulrag_framework} right illustrates the overall process.
 We use question $q$ and simulator $S$'s handbook as context $h$ to guide the LLM in understanding simulator functionality and parameter space.
 The LLM extracts multiple relevant parameter settings from question $q$ and context $h$.
-These parameters are transformed to JSON format and executed by simulator $S$ to obtain outputs $d$.
-The simulation outputs are converted to textual format $c$ using predefined templates for subsequent claim verification and updating.
-We can predefine output templates since simulator output format is fixed.
-The key challenge solved is extracting correct parameter settings from versatile open-ended questions.
-Unlike existing methods requiring predefined templates with token indicators, our method supports different types of open-ended questions.
-Prompts and templates used are provided in Appendix~\ref{sec:appendix_prompt_template}.
+These parameters are transformed to JSON format and executed by simulator $S$ to obtain outputs $o$.
+Simulation outputs are verbalized using predefined or LLM-generated templates.
+Adapting a new simulator only requires a lightweight adapter specifying its functions, parameter schema, and outputs; the retrieval and claim-verification pipeline remains unchanged.
+Prompts, templates, and the detailed retrieval procedure are provided in Appendix~\ref{sec:appendix_prompt_template} and Algorithm~\ref{alg:retrieval_interface}.

-\subsection{Claim-level Generation}
+\subsection{Claim-level generation}

 Traditional RAG generation methods directly produce answers given questions and retrieved context.
 This one-step mechanism often yields suboptimal informativeness and factuality.
 To improve this, we generate multiple diverse answers $\mathcal{A}=\{a_1, a_2, \ldots, a_m\}$ through $m$ LLM queries, covering different aspects of the question.
 Each answer $a_i$ is decomposed into atomic claims $\{c_{i1}, c_{i2}, \ldots, c_{in}\}$ following \citep{min2023factscore}, where each claim $c_{ij}$ represents an independently verifiable factual statement.
 Claims from different answers merge into a single deduplicated set $\mathcal{C}=\{c_1, c_2, \ldots, c_k\}$ using the LLM deduplication approach from \citep{jiang2024graph}.